axeluhl/sailing-analytics/wiki/amazon-ec2-create-new-app-instance.md

 REPLICATE_MASTER_SERVLET_PORT=
 REPLICATE_MASTER_QUEUE_HOST=
 REPLICATE_MASTER_QUEUE_PORT=
+SERVER_STARTUP_NOTIFY=
 </pre>

-It does not really matter which SERVER_PORTS you use because there is only one app per instance.
+It does not really matter which SERVER_PORT you use because there is only one app per instance.
 But this makes it easier to configure instances for Apache, a Load Balancer or other uses.
 If you want to create a cluster that is self-replicating and has a load balancer in front of it then make sure that all your instances are running on the same port.

 <img src="/wiki/images/amazon/StartInstance5.JPG" width="70%" height="70%"/>